 Learn how to host and record live lectures or online office hours with your students.
 Learn how to host an event, share your screen, record and caption your meetings, and more.

-You can find high quality online teaching training through our partnership with the California Virtual Campus - Online Education Initiative (CVC-OEI) and the Online Network for Educators (@ONE).
+You can find high quality online teaching training through our partnership with the California Virtual Campus (CVC) and the Online Network for Educators (@ONE).
 You will see their trainings available for enrollment in GROW@4CD.
-Or, check out:
+For direct links, check out: